SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/semopractics/practics/pragmemics.md

 #### perl/ill distinction

-the ⟮＿perlocutionary part＿⟯ ⟮depends of the reaction of the hearers⟯, ⟮c-;＿the illocutionary part＿⟯ ⟮does not⟯.
+the ⟮＿perlocutionary/illocutionary part＿⟯ ⟮does/does not⟯ ⟮depends of the reaction of the hearers⟯.
-⟮Frightening⟯ is a ⟮＿perlocutionary＿⟯, not ⟮c_;＿an illocutionary part＿⟯ because ⟮it depends on the hearer to be frightened⟯.

 ### act type